 Contacted by PV Tech today, Greek energy regulator RAE confirmed the solar auction is still slated to take place on 1 July, in line with last year’s timetable for technology-specific tenders.

-Recent documents from the watchdog indicate 430MW in contracts will be offered to solar plants of up to 20MW, a slightly larger batch than the 400MW that will be separately tendered for wind projects.
+Recent documents from the watchdog indicate 300MW in contracts will be offered to solar plants of up to 20MW, the same amount that will be separately tendered for wind projects.